Take your medicine one leaf at a time!

 3 When ready to finish them off, heat ½ tablespoon of oil in a large saucepan over a low heat.
 Add Brussels sprout leaves and season with salt and pepper and chosen spice.
 Toss gently and as soon as the leaves are hot, turn them into a warmed bowl and serve (do not cover).

-The leftover sprouts can be steamed or boiled like regular Brussels sprouts, or cut in half, toss with a lick of oil and roast for about 25 minutes in a hot oven – they’re delicious!
+The leftover centres of the sprouts can be steamed or boiled like regular Brussels sprouts, or cut in half, toss with a lick of oil and roast for about 25 minutes in a hot oven – they’re delicious!